That nagging cough

-Dozens of conditions can cause a recurrent, lingering cough, but the lion's share are caused by just five: postnasal drip, asthma, gastroesophageal reflux disease (GERD), chronic bronchitis, and treatment with ACE inhibitors, used for high blood pressure.
+Dozens of conditions can cause a recurrent, lingering cough, but the lion's share are caused by just five: postnasal drip, asthma, gastroesophageal reflux disease (GERD), chronic bronchitis, and treatment with ACE inhibitors, used for high blood pressure and heart failure.
 Many people have several of these conditions, but in nonsmokers, the first three, singly or in combination, account for nearly all chronic coughs.
 The major causes of long-term coughing are listed below.

 Persistent cough: Major causes

 If you're like most people with a lingering cough, consider these major causes:

 1. Postnasal drip (also called the upper airway cough syndrome).
 The human nose is more than the organ of smell.
 It is also the gateway to the lower respiratory tract.
 As such, its job is to condition the air passing through en route to the lungs.
 The nose warms air that is cool, adds moisture to air that is dry, and removes particles from air that is dirty.
 The nasal membranes accomplish all three tasks by producing mucus that is warm, moist, and sticky.

 Although the nose is a guardian of the more delicate lungs, it is subject to problems of its own.
 Viruses, allergies, sinusitis, dust particles, and airborne chemicals can all irritate the nasal membranes.
 The membranes respond to injury by producing more mucus — and unlike normal mucus, it's thin, watery, and runny.